 Examples: a cup of broccoli has 4 grams, a cup of vegetarian baked beans has 12.

-Add in more nuts, vegan protein powders or add a little more to each meal to keep your body fueled.
+- Add a little more to each meal

 It takes some work initially to change to this kind of diet.